 - 2 large handfuls kale

-- 1 tsp vinegar I used chinese black vinegar, a mellow vinegar is best.
+- 1 teaspoon vinegar (I used chinese black vinegar, a mellow vinegar is best.)

-Cut the squash in half, gloss with 1 Tbsp oil & season with some salt (small squashes don't need their skin removed, it's quite edible.
+- Cut the squash in half, gloss with 1 tablespoon oil & season with some salt (small squashes don't need their skin removed, it's quite edible.
 If using a larger squash, cut into large cubes & skin)